Banksy artworks are failing to sell at auction due to the credit crunch, according to the news site examiner.com.

 Museum bosses have organised a special late night openings, until 8pm, to cater for the show's popularity.

 Recent Banksy sales include $230,500 for a painting at a New York Sotheby's event.
 Last year, the top price for a Banksy piece was $1.9m at Sotheby's RED charity auction in February.

 Ongoing press fascination and celebrity fans including Brad Pitt and Angelina Jolie have also helped to establish the artist's influence.

-We doubt prices will remain low for long withalready calling the bottom of the market.
+We doubt prices will remain low for long with Sotheby's already calling the bottom of the market.

 This represents a unique buying opportunity.